Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Data Description

 \section{Data Description}

 The responses, or labels in ML terminology, used in this research contain 420 large-capital stock excess returns from January 1957 to December 2021.
-These stocks come from the US NASDAQ and NYSE markets which are derived from CRSP of Wharton Research Data Services (WRDS).
-These 420 stocks originally are filtered from the top 15\% of the largest market capital (MC) which covers 85\% of total MC for the two markets.
-They satisfy the conditions of having no missing data in the testing period and less than 50\% of values missing during the training period, so it can meet the requirement of the ‘going concern’ \citep{Fama1970EfficientMarkets} and data representability.
-As a benefit of the assumption of ‘too-big-to-fail’ \citep{Mishkin2006HowBailouts} and ‘going concern’ , this setting is more realistic for practitioners since it protects the investors from systematic risks such as companies who delisted unexpectedly due to insolvency (e.g. Lehman Brothers).
-The overall coverage of market capital from these stocks is 21.38\% in the US stock markets of National Association of Securities Dealers Automated Quotations (NASDAQ) and the New York Stock Exchange (NYSE).
-The risk-free rate for constructing the excess returns and evaluating the Sharp ratio (SR) and Sortino ratio (SO) are derived from the Kenneth R. French Data Library. \\
+These stocks come from the National Association of Securities Dealers Automated Quotations (NASDAQ) and the New York Stock Exchange (NYSE), which are derived from CRSP of Wharton Research Data Services (WRDS).
+These 420 stocks originally are filtered from the top 15\% of the largest market capitalization (MC), which covers 85\% of total MC for the two markets.
+They satisfy the conditions of having no missing data in the testing period and less than 50\% of values missing during the training period, hence they can meet the requirement of the ‘going concern’ \citep{Fama1970EfficientMarkets} and data representability.
+Selecting the large-cap stocks is for avoiding the liquidity risks of market trading, which happens as investors cannot close the positions to stop loss or confirm the trading profit since no counterparty takes their positions.
+And as a benefit of the assumption of ‘too-big-to-fail’ \citep{Mishkin2006HowBailouts} and ‘going concern’, this setting is more realistic for practitioners since it protects the investors from systemic risks such as companies that are delisted unexpectedly due to insolvency (e.g. Lehman Brothers) or other unexpected issues.
+The overall coverage of market capitalization from these stocks is 21.38\% in the U.S. stock markets of the NASDAQ and the NYSE.
+Additionally, excessive missing values can significantly compromise model reliability.
+They reduce the effective sample size, enlarge estimation variance, and introduce bias if the missingness is not completely at random \citep{little2019statistical}.
+In this case, missing observations may disrupt the temporal dependency structure, affect predictive performance and cause the unstable out-of-sample evaluation.
+Thus, I remove the factors with excessively missing values.
+The risk-free rate for constructing the excess returns and evaluating the Sharpe ratio (SR) and Sortino ratio (SO) is derived from the Kenneth R. French Data Library. \\

-The predictors, also known as features for the ML terminology, organized by 182 explored firm characteristic sorted portfolio factors from asset pricing literature offered by \citet{AndrewY.Zimmermann2020OpenPricing} with at least 60\% of available values in the training period.
-The entire data set is split into training, validation and testing periods as shown in Table~\ref{tab:data_split}.
-The training window is on an extension base with a step size of 12 months, while the validation window is fixed with 119 observations.
-The training window together with a fixed validation window, moves forward 12 months per time until exhausting the entire data length.
-Thus, the out-of-sample contains the full testing period, and it has 9 years with one update per year.
-Figure~\ref{fig:data_des1} shows the mechanism of the extensive window method in this chapter. \\